MetaMask/metamask-improvement-proposals/MIPs/mip-mc-handshake.md

 The error-handling behavior will follow CAIP-25 guidelines.
 If the wallet (MetaMask in this case) does not support the blockchain namespace or reference, or if any of the specified permissions are not supported, an error message will be returned.

 ## Rationale
-By incorporating CAIP-25 and EIP-3085, this proposal aims to provide a comprehensive and standards-friendly way for dApp developers to request wallet permissions in a multichain context.
-The provider_authorize method will also enable an intuitive connection experience for users who wish to interact with dApps across multiple chains using MetaMask.
+By incorporating CAIP-25 and EIP-3085 standards, this proposal aims to provide a comprehensive and standards-friendly way for dApp developers to request wallet permissions in a multichain context.
+The `provider_authorize` method will also enable an intuitive connection experience for users who wish to interact with dApps across multiple chains using MetaMask.
+Developers can choose to either request permissions upfront or to request them progressively according to their needs.

-## Backwards Compatibility
-Existing MetaMask Wallet APIs will remain available through the existing Ethereum Provider API.

 ## Test Cases
 Test cases should cover: